AldoEHF14/AldoEHF14/README.md

 ---

 🎓 I’m currently studying at UAM Cuajimalpa in Mexico City.<br>
-💻 I’m working on my servicio social.
+💻 I’m working on my Servicio Social.
 📚 Currently learning **JavaScript** and **AI**
 📬 Reach me at:
 🔗 Know more on my [LinkedIn]()